#1 Songs in America

 Bubba Smith (Football Player and Actor)

-Passed Away on August 3, 2011 at Age 66 from Acute Drug Intoxication and Heart Disease
+Passed Away at Age 66 From Acute Drug Intoxication and Heart Disease

 80s Movies